💼 Career Guide

 Year 3-5: LeadershipHR Director or VP HR ($140K-$250K+).
 SHRM-SCP certification for senior practitioners.
 MBA with HR concentration (GI Bill funded) accelerates advancement.

-Major retailers with massive HR departments and dedicated veteran hiring pipelines.
-Amazon's HR team alone is thousands strong.
-Operations HR roles in distribution centers are excellent entry points.
+Massive HR departments with dedicated veteran hiring pipelines.
+Walmart's military program and Target's veteran hiring offer operations HR roles in distribution centers as excellent entry points.

 Strong Vet Programs